 These days many pet owners understand the importance of the quality of food they give to their pets.
 With all of the recent pet food recalls, dog owners are even more cautious of the food they buy for their four-legged pals.
 Here are some red flags to look out for when buying treats for your pet.

 Many shelf stable dog treats include sugars and corn syrup.
 A dog’s digestive system works just like a human’s digestive system, and it is known that sugar is unhealthy for humans as well as dogs.
 Too much sugar can possibly lead to diseases such as obesity, diabetes, and dental problems.
 Make sure you read the labels on dog treats to make sure they don’t contain excessive amounts of sugar before purchasing.

-Many times dog treats contain chemical preservatives, fillers, and by-products.
+Many times dog treats contain chemical preservatives, fillers, meat meals and other cheap ingredients.
 Preservatives and dyes are used to keep fats from turning rancid and to keep the food looking good.
 The safety of preservatives such as BHT, BHA, and ethoxyquin has been questioned by consumers and scientists alike.
-By-products and fillers are inexpensive and found in many foods.
+Meat meals and fillers are inexpensive and found in many foods.
 Corn gluten and wheat gluten are used in treats and have no nutritional value to your pet, they are neither harmful nor useful, and they are used to bind food together.

 Just like humans, there are many dogs that are very particular about their food and tastes, which can be very frustrating.
 On the other hand, there are dogs that will pretty much eat anything that is placed in front of them.
 There are also dogs that have recently become picky eaters by their environment and family.

 The good news here is that even though your pooch may be a picky eater, there are ways you can encourage healthier eating habits.